 - Don’t include the names of uninvited guests.
 Invited guests are listed on the main wedding invitation envelope.
 If the invitation envelope does not indicate a plus one, don’t add one.
 If your children’s names are not written on the invitation envelope or you see the words “adults only,” on the invitation, they are not invited.

 - Send out the RSVP card ASAP.
 Mailing your RSVP card on time shows not only respect to the host but also enthusiasm for the big day ahead.
-If they’ve included a stamp, drop it in the mail today.
+If they’ve included a stamp, drop it in the mail shortly after receiving the invitation.

 Personalized Wedding RSVP Cards